Multiple Level Thinking

 Level 3 players will be winning players as they are always actively thinking about the thoughts of the other poker players around them, and so they are more aware of optimum situations for bluffing and can make more accurate value bets.
 The difference between a level 2 and 3 player is the roughly difference between that of a losing player and a winning player.

-level 4 is where things start to become a little tricky, but the more advanced players will be able to grasp hold of the thought processes at this level and use it to their advantage.
+level 4 is where things start to get tricky, but the more advanced players will be able to grasp hold of the thought processes at this level and use it to their advantage.
 However, even if a player is able to think at this level it is unlikely that they will ever need to use this ability, as there are not many players who will able to think at the same level as them.

-Level 5 is where things start to get pretty ridiculous, and I don't think there is much use in me going through it.
+Level 5 is where things start to get ridiculous, and I don't think there is much use in me going through it.
 I had a hard enough time writing it down, so I'm not sure how good my explanation would be if I tried.
 But if you ever come across someone playing at this level, my advice would be to leave the table as quickly as possible.

 What does multiple level thinking mean to you?